Survivorship: Late Effects After Radiation Treatment for Thyroid Cancer.

 Throat and Swallowing Problems

-- This scar tissue can also make breathing and speaking difficult.
-Common symptoms include a hoarse voice or a chronic cough.
-If you are having trouble breathing or are coughing up blood, contact your care team immediately.
+- This scar tissue can also make breathing and speaking hard.
+Talk with your provider if you are having issues like a hoarse voice or a lasting cough.
+If you are having severe trouble breathing or are coughing up blood, contact your care team right away or go to an emergency room.

 Managing Late Effects

-Interdisciplinary survivorship clinics are available at many cancer treatment sites.
-If a clinic is not available near you, talk with your oncology care team about resources for managing your late effects.
+Tell your care team about any new or worsening symptoms.
+Some side effects need care from healthcare providers who specialize in working with cancer survivors.
+There are Interdisciplinary survivorship clinics at many cancer centers.
+If there is not a survivorship clinic near you, talk with your oncology care team about support for managing your late effects.